My Great Grandmother Julie

 Melody Martin from New York, New York, was one of my two freshmen roommates who lived with me in Estes dormitory.

-Audrey Dickey, from New Jersey, my beloved senior class roommate who lived with me in the Estes dormitory.
+Audrey Dickey, from New Jersey, my beloved senior class roommate, and I lived together in Estes dormitory.

 Marque In Front of Shaw University Church